openstack/cinder-specs/specs/kilo/over-subscription-in-thin-provisioning.rst

 ====================

 Documentation changes are needed for the following:
-New parameters max_over_subscription_ratio and max_used_ratio will be added to cinder.conf.
+New parameter max_over_subscription_ratio will be added to cinder.conf.
-Driver needs to add provisioning_capabilities (thick, thin, or both).
+Driver needs to add provisioning capabilities (thick_provisioning_suppot, thin_provisioning_support) and report provisioned_capacity.
-Volume type extra specs need a key "provisioning:type" and value "thin" or "thick".

 References